 But then I thought about how long I’d have to sit there bribing and negotiating, and that seemed equally exhausting.
 Plus, scientific studies prove that bribing your kids to eat certain foods doesn’t help them make healthy food choices in the long term.

-How to get a toddler to eat vegetables.
+How to get a child to eat vegetables.

 I decided to try a method from Traci Mann, a psychologist at the University of Minnesota.
 She’s been studying eating habits for more than 20 years, and she says that in order to get your kids to eat vegetables you have to remove the vegetable’s competition.